Git-K3rnel/TryHackMe/Chocolate Factory/README.md

 yes , we have found 2 new directory : `home.php` and `validate.php`

-navigate to `home.php` and there is a input box which you can type a command :
+navigate to `home.php` and there is an input box which you can type a command :

 ![home](https://github.com/Git-K3rnel/TryHackMe/assets/127470407/46db25de-4d09-4703-8c44-3e267a9fc820)